urbanslug/blog/posts/2017-10-16-code-pipeline-putting-everything-together.md

 ![](/images/Content/Flowcharts/Pipeline_as_code_putting.svg)

-## Ansible server
+## Deploy server
-In the diagram above we introduce an ansible server.
+In the diagram above we introduce an deploy server.
 This is the host from which you can access your other servers such production, staging etsc.

 > Exposes: ansible, ssh